zonemaster/zonemaster-backend/docs/API.md

 Basic data type: object

-The object must have exactly the two keys `"algorithm"` and `"digest"`.
-The value of the `"algorithm"` key must be either the string `"sha1"`, in which case the value of the `"digest"` key must be 40 hexadecimal characters, or the value `"sha256"`, in which case the value of the `"digest"` key must be 64 hexadecimal characters.

->
-> TODO: How about the keys `"digtype"` and `"keytag"`?
->
+Properties:

+* `"digest"`: A string, required.
+Either 40 or 64 hexadecimal characters (case insensitive).
+* `"algorithm"`: An integer, optional.
+* `"digtype"`: An integer, optional.
+* `"keytag"`: An integer, optional.

+Extra properties in *DS info* objects are ignored when present in RPC method arguments, and never returned as part of RPC method results.

 ### Name server

 Basic data type: object

-The object must have the following properties:
+Properties:

-* `"ns"`: a *domain name*.
+* `"ns"`: A *domain name*, required.
-* `"ip"`: a syntactically valid IPv4 or IPv6 address.
+* `"ip"`: An IPv4 or IPv6 address, required.

 ### Priority